bendemott/solr-zkutil/README.rst

 - ``C:\Python27``
 - ``C:\Python27\Scripts``

-Once you have this configured you should be able to also execute ``pip`` without specifying it's path.
+Once you have this configured you should be able to also execute ``pip`` without specifying its path.

 Install Manually
 ^^^^^^^^^^^^^^^^